elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`

-`If the term's variable is nil, abort with "_Invalid dereference, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
+`If the term's variable is nil, abort with "Invalid dereference, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`

-`If the term's type's target type is nil, abort with "_I'm unable to determine the type of this target._" and the rider; exit.`
+`If the term's type's target type is nil, abort with "I'm unable to determine the type of this target._" and the rider; exit.`

 `If the term's kind is "_scratch", compile the term given the rider (dereference - in place); exit.`